 *Please Note: schedule subject to change

-Ann Belford Ulanov, M.Div, Ph.D., is an internationally known and practicing Jungian analyst in New York City; Professor Emerita of Psychology and Religion at Union Theological Seminary; and lecturer in the U.S. and abroad.
-She is the author of many books and articles, including Spiritual Aspects of Clinical Work; The Female Ancestors of Christ; The Living God and our Living Psyche; The Unshuttered Heart: Opening to Aliveness and Deadness in the Self; Madness & Creativity; and The Psychoid, Soul and Psyche: Piercing Space/Time Barriers.
-Additionally, with her late husband, Barry Ulanov, she authored The Healing Imagination, and Transforming Sexuality: The Archetypal World of Anima and Animus.
+is an internationally known and practicing Jungian analyst in New York City; Professor Emerita of Psychology and Religion at Union Theological Seminary; and lecturer in the U.S. and abroad.
+She is the author of many books including Spiritual Aspects of Clinical Work; The Female Ancestors of Christ; Madness & Creativity; The Psychoid, Soul and Psyche: Piercing Space/Time Barrier; and Back to Basics; as well as with her late husband, Barry Ulanov, Cinderellla and Her Sisters: The Envied and the Envying; The Healing Imagination; and Transforming Sexuality: The Archetypal World of Anima and Animus.